 Chester pressed up against her leg.
 Carrie took a quick step back and lost her footing.

 "What was that?" the nurse's aide asked when she heard a noise coming from Norma's room.

 "It sounds like someone fell," Nurse Jenner replied, hurrying to see if the old woman was injured.

 The two women found the patient's granddaughter sprawled on the floor with Chester beside her.

 Alas, there was nothing to be done for Carrie Hutton.
 While trying to avoid contact with the cat, she had fallen and hit her head on the metal cabinet in her grandmother's room.
 The blow was severe enough to cause death.

 "I could have told you she was dead," Violet whispered to the nurse's aide after Carrie's body was removed from the room.

 "Chester," she replied nodding her head in the direction of the orange cat.
 "As soon as I saw him walk past the nurses' station, I knew somebody's time had come."

 The nurse's aide stared in awe as Chester walked out of Norma's room and headed toward the solarium, where he jumped up onto the windowsill and promptly fell asleep.

-This story is based on the incredible Oscar the Cat who incredible story appeared in the New England Journal of Medicine and the Boston Globe.
+This story is based on Oscar the Cat whose incredible story appeared in The New England Journal of Medicine and The Boston Globe.